 Kung Fu vs Muay Thai: two stand-up fighting styles that derived from similar cultures of Far East.
 Both of them utilize kicks and punches while Muay Thai also make use of knees and elbows.

 Kung Fu is an ancient martial art that has been created around 2500 years ago.
 Thai boxing is younger: it has been around for 600 years but also has a rich history and traditions.

 Kung Fu, same like Karate, is generally known to a wider audience, especially thanks to famous adepts and actors like Bruce Lee or Jackie Chan.

 Muay Thai may be less prominent than Kung Fu in popular culture, however, it is quickly getting more traction due to its presence in MMA competitions.
 It is also trying to get an Olympic recognition.

-Both systems are rooted in a weapon based martial arts: Wushu for Kung Fu and Krabi Krabong for Muay Thai respectively.
-I will argue that Thai boxing came out on top as a more useful "no weapon" fighting style than Kung Fu.
+Both systems are historically rooted in a military weapon based martial arts: Wushu for Kung Fu and Krabi Krabong for Muay Thai respectively.

 I have recently watched this fight between Buakaw Por Pramuk and Yi Long "Shaolin Monk".
 It is very interesting bout to watch, especially the beginning of the fight.
 It also shows why proper body conditioning and great stamina are so important.